Get E-Book

 });

 ECONNREFUSED means the destination rejected the connection attempt at the transport layer.
 ETIMEDOUT means the attempt timed out according to lower networking behavior.
-DNS errors such as ENOTFOUND can also appear when a hostname fails before TCP starts.
+DNS errors such as ENOTFOUND can appear before TCP starts.
 The same event channel carries errors from several layers, so log the code and endpoint fields.

-Writes before connect are legal because Node queues them:
+Writes before connect are allowed because Node queues them -

 const socket = net.connect(3000, '127.0.0.1');